mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

         5. [] database reset mechanism
         6. [] incremental seeding capability
 2. Immediate next steps:
-    1. Fix typescript errors in logTesting.astro
-        ```typescript
-        const runLog = (level: keyof typeof LogLevel, message: string, context = {}) => {
-          // ... rest of function
-        }
-        ```
-    2. debug sentry integration - verify dsn and config
+    1. Work on conversion of seeding to state machine
-    3. complete the remaining seeder files following courses.ts pattern
+    2. complete the remaining seeder files following courses.ts pattern
-    4. implement effect/Schema for validation
+    3. implement effect/Schema for validation
-    5. I'd like to export the logs to a file in addition to exporting them to Sentry...
+    4. I'd like to export the logs to a file in addition to exporting them to Sentry...
 3. Please note the following (also noted later in the document here)
     1. We're using TypeScript 5.5+, meaning we no longer need the _ adapter to integrate Effect with generator functions
 4. I need to know what changes we need to make to our Database sections of this document based on the current state of the seed.ts file and config.ts file.